tituslabumn/Pan-Cancer-Gene-Reports/README.md

 PCGR is currently designed to be run in a Debian Linux environment with aditional requirments outlined below.
 PCGR has not been tested on versions of R <3.6.0

-To clone this repositories source code:
+To clone this source code:

 ```{bash eval=FALSE}
   git clone https://github.com/tituslabumn/Pan-Cancer-Gene-Reports.git